directvt/vtm/readme.md

 Note: Accessing via ssh with auto-DirectVT mode outperforms the classic connection.
 Just run `vtm ssh user@host vtm`.

+### Goal

+The main goal of the vtm project is to create a new class of **Hybrid TUI** (**HTUI**) applications, bridging the gap between **GUI** and **TUI**.
+These applications are capable of running from **a single executable file** both in their own graphical windows and within any text console (a feature already implemented in vtm for Windows).
+In addition to providing an environment for developing new applications using **DynamicXML+Lua** (a reactive UI similar to WPF or web apps), vtm also acts as a cross-platform bridge, allowing existing console and TUI applications to transparently access graphical capabilities (GUI) and advanced input (keyboard, mouse, touchpad, etc.). **A key innovation is the VT2D (Unicode Character Geometry Modifiers) technology, which solves the fundamental problem of ambiguous character widths in terminals and ensures perfect visual uniformity of the interface**.

 ### Details

 - Vtm is a text-based application that comes with a single executable and has a number of runtime modes for running multiple instances in parallel to form the desktop environment.